baragona/ethereum-intro/README.md

 # Note: All instructions for macOS.
 Differences for other platforms are likely rather small.

+main changes would be:
+* different data dir in local_geth_connect.js
+* other package manager instead of brew

 # Setup

 * Install nodejs and npm